Wendy Williams: 2001–2008: WBLS

-2008–present: Television
+Media outlets have described Williams's 2003 interview with Whitney Houston as her most infamous.
+After Williams asked Houston about her marriage and breast implants, they began a shouting match and Houston said she would have fought Williams if she were younger.
+In a later interview with Williams, Houston's confidant Robyn Crawford said they planned to confront Williams years earlier after she talked about Houston and her relationship with Crawford on air.
+Wu-Tang Clan performer Method Man had a personal and publicized conflict with Williams in 2006 after she revealed details about his wife's cancer diagnosis.

+2008–2016: Breakthrough with The Wendy Williams Show

 In 2008, Debmar-Mercury offered Williams a six-week television trial of her own talk show.
 A syndicated daytime talk show hosted by Williams titled Wendy's World was poised to debut in fall 1997, but never aired.
 On July 14, 2008, Williams debuted her daytime talk show, The Wendy Williams Show, in four cities during the summer of 2008.
 During the tryout, The New York Times remarked that the show created a "breakthrough in daytime" by introducing the genre of the "backtalk show".
 After a successful run, Fox signed a deal with Debmar-Mercury to broadcast the show nationally on their stations beginning in July 2009.
 In addition, BET picked up cable rights to broadcast the show at night.
 In 2010, BET started airing the show internationally in 54 countries through BET International.
 The show attracted 2.4 million daily viewers on average, with Williams trading off daily with Ellen DeGeneres as the number one female host on daytime television.

 Williams hosted a game show for GSN called Love Triangle (2011) for which she and her husband Kevin Hunter served as executive producers.
 Williams played a judge on the Lifetime network show Drop Dead Diva (2011) and served as a guest judge on The Face (2013).
 Williams was paired with Tony Dovolani as a contestant on the twelfth season of Dancing with the Stars; she was eliminated second.
 Williams later alleged the show's producers portrayed her as an angry black woman, a racial stereotype.
 Williams appeared in the film adaptation of Steve Harvey's book, Act Like a Lady, Think Like a Man, titled Think Like a Man (2012), and its sequel, Think Like a Man Too (2014).
 In 2012, it was announced Williams would enter into a "production alliance" with producers Suzanne de Passe and Madison Jones to create movies and television shows aimed at multicultural audiences.
 These projects will appear under the heading "Wendy Williams presents" and their first project will be VH1 adaptation of a Star Jones novel.